ibm-cloud-architecture/refarch-cognitive-conversation-broker/doc/tutorial/README.md

 Now if you enter a sentence like: “Access application”, then it will propose the expected response.

-Then entering one of the choice like “Inventory Plus” will give not the expected result, as the classifier extract the intent ‘Greetings”.
-But you can enforce Watson Conversation to do a better job in the future by selecting the good answer for him: select `applicationAccess` intent and then Watson will retrain.
+Then entering one of the choice like “Inventory Plus” may not give the expected result, as the classifier  may have extracted the wrong intent.
+From the unit test you can enforce Watson Conversation to do a better job in the future by selecting the good answer for him: select `applicationAccess` intent and then Watson will retrain.
 Once done a second test will make the conversation works as expected.

 Make sure you try out some statements that aren’t exactly the same as your training data.